mohimanilab/MASSTplus/README.md

 We performed molecular networking (both clustering and spectral networking) using NETWORKING+ on the entirety of GNPS.
 We stored the results of CLUSTERING+ and PAIRING+ in tsv format.

 ## Clustering+ Results for GNPS
-We split the GNPS library into 9 divisions according to different precursor mass ranges and performed clustering+ algorithm on each of them.
+We split the GNPS library into 9 divisions according to different precursor mass ranges and executed CLUSTERING+ on each of them.
 We provide the cluster information of each spectra and the centers for all clusters.

 ### Cluster information for each spectra